Dropped After the Pilot

 - Seinfeld: Claire, the waitress at Pete's Luncheonette, was intended to be a regular but she was replaced by the character Elaine after the pilot episode.
 Pete's Luncheonette was also replaced with Monk's Cafe, explaining why Claire is never seen again.

-- Psych gave Detective Lassiter a female partner (Anne Dudek appeared as the competent and skeptical Detective Lucinda, no last name given, partner and lover of the major character Carlton Lassiter) with whom he was having an affair and who was suspicious of Shawn's "psychic" abilities.
-Post-pilot she is never seen nor heard of again, she's transferred out in the second episode because of the affair thing and replaced with Shawn's trusting, less skeptical eventual Love Interest, Junior Detective Juliet O'Hara.
+- Psych gave Detective Lassiter a female partner (Anne Dudek appeared as the competent and skeptical Detective Lucinda, no last name given) with whom he was having an affair and who was suspicious of Shawn's "psychic" abilities.
+Post-pilot she is never seen nor heard of again, she's transferred out in the second episode because of the affair thing and replaced with Shawn's trusting, less skeptical eventual Love Interest, Junior Detective Juliet O'Hara and is only mentioned once more several seasons later.

 - A two-fer for Weeds in Ep.
 1x01 You Can't Miss the Bear.
 Haley Hudson appears as Silas' cool, down-to-earth girlfriend Quinn Hodes, who is also the daughter of major character Celia Hodes.
 Similarly, Justin Chatwin appears as a fellow Agrestic drug dealer Josh Wilson, who is also the son of major character Doug Wilson.
 In Ep.
 1x02 Free Goat Celia tells Silas that she sent Quinn to Mexico for sleeping with him, as well as revealing that Quinn had a whole day to tell him this herself, but apparently cared more about the songs on her iPod.
 She returns for two brief appearances during the Season 4 Finale/Season 5 Premiere.
 Josh however, is not mentioned again until Season 4 in a short remark from a stoned Doug.

 - Raising Hope opened with Jimmy and Cousin Mike working at the pool-cleaning business and living in Maw-Maw's house.
-In the second episode (which takes place the morning after the pilot) he's left a note stating he met a girl and joined a cult.
+In the second episode (which takes place the morning after the pilot) they're now a yard-working business and he's left a note stating he met a girl and joined a cult.
 He reappears for a couple of episodes towards the end of Season 1.

 - The Sarah Jane Adventures had Maria and Sarah Jane's loud-mouthed neighbor Kelsey, who is set up as Maria's friend and possibly a member of Sarah Jane's newly formed alien hunting squad (despite outright denying the extraterrestrial things she witnessed).
 Kelsey is never mentioned again note after the pilot, and her role as the "cool one" is given to Clyde, who ends up sticking around the whole series and providing the Opening Narration.